tiesptg/bones/persist/README.md

 ```
 As you can see, you create a query with the newQuery method of the database object.
 You provide as arguments the connection and the class that will hold the result of the query.
 This can be a persistent class, a simple class from java.lang to receive results of expressions or also a record class with multiple fields. (https://docs.oracle.com/en/java/javase/17/language/records.html)

 In this example I use an orderBy statement.
 This not always necessary, unless you use MS SQL Server.
-This dbms requires an order by clause if you want to use paging which is standard in the library.
+This dbms requires an order by clause if you want to use paging which is obligatory in the library.
 For other databases it is also good practice, so you know you will always retrieve the objects in the same order.

 A Query is a Closeable object, so it is advisable to use a try with resources to close the Query when you are done.